ashtonthomas/website/flutter-for-react-native.md

 ### Functions

 For the most part, Dart and JavaScript functions are similar.
-The only thing that's different in Dart and JavaScript functions is the declaration.
+The only difference between functions in Dart and JavaScript is how they are declared.

 <!-- skip -->
 {% prettify javascript %}